Camp Edwards Place

 Many camps take place in Edwards Place's 2nd floor classroom, which is only accessible by stairs.

-Sign up for 2025 camps: February 25, 9AM for Springfield Art Association Members (Family level and above); February 27, 9AM for Non-Members
+Sign up for 2026 camps: February 24, 9AM for Springfield Art Association Members (Family level and above); February 26, 9AM for Non-Members

-Job Title: Camp Edwards Place Instructor
+CANCELLATIONS/REFUNDS OF Camp Edwards Place

-3rd - 5th Grade Camps - 2025
+3rd - 5th Grade Camps - 2026

 Civil War Encampment, 3rd-5th Grade

 This camp takes kids back to the 1860s to learn some of the skills that soldiers learned during the Civil War.
 Learn about battles, 19th century medical aid, what soldiers did outside of battles, and more.
 This camp is immersive and participatory and is partly outdoor.
-It takes place in Edwards Place’s 2nd floor classroom.
-Camp size: 12

 (Children will learn about civil war era weapons.)